microsoft/reactxp/docs/docs/components/button.md

 accessibilityTraits: AccessibilityTrait | AccessibilityTrait[] = undefined;

-// Region for accessibility mechanisms accessibilityLiveRegion?: AccessibilityLiveRegion = undefined; // Android and web only
+// Region for accessibility mechanisms
+accessibilityLiveRegion: AccessibilityLiveRegion = undefined; // Android and web only

 // Delay in ms before onLongPress is called
 delayLongPress: number = 1000;